getodk/docs/odk1-src/pyxform.rst

 pyxform
 ************

 :program:`pyxform` is a Python library that makes writing XForms for ODK Collect and Enketo easy by converting Excel spreadsheets into XForms.
-It is used as a library in a number of tools including the `ODK online converter <http://opendatakit.org/xiframe/>`_ and `Ona <https://ona.io/>`_.
+It is used as a library in a number of tools including the `XLSForm Online <https://opendatakit.org/xiframe/>`_ and `XLSForm Offline <https://github.com/opendatakit/xlsform-offline/releases>`_.

 .. _running-pyxform: